knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

  * Bilinear Bed Leveling (BBL)
  * Manual editing of the measuring points
  * Full Anycubic touchscreen support
+ * Part cooling fan now runs at 100% instead of 70%
  * Pause & filament change function
  * Automatic EEPROM initialization
  * Filament Runout Sensor can be deactivated in the menu